sweattep/ancient_quotes/README.md

 >We might test them therein.
 And whoever turns away from the remembrance of his Lord He will put into arduous punishment

 >Every soul will taste death.
 And We test you with evil and with good as trial; and to Us you will be returned.

+>Our messengers are with them recording
+>Our messengers are with them recordingOur messengers are with them recording